cutlersr/iggypop/README.md

 ![Overview](png/overview.png)

-**iggypop** is a pipeline for designing and synthesizing genes at ~$3.00 per kb in oligo costs.
-It uses the Edinburgh Genome Foundry's [`dnachisel`](https://github.com/Edinburgh-Genome-Foundry/DnaChisel) to optimize sequences and [`goldenhinges`](https://github.com/Edinburgh-Genome-Foundry/GoldenHinges) to fragment them into indexed oligos that can be reassembled by Golden Gate cloning.
-Once assembled, sequence-verified constructs are identified by nanopore sequencing of barcoded amplicons.
+**iggypop** is a pipeline for designing and synthesizing large numbers of genes from oligonucleotide pools.
+Input sequences are fragmented  into segments that can be amplified using gene-specific index primers and  reassembled by Golden Gate cloning.
+Sequence-verified constructs are identified by nanopore sequencing of barcoded amplicons.

-*iggypop* enables economical end-to-end construction of 100s of genetic parts in days.

 ## Installation